agpwnd/research/karvi-solutions.md

 The result?
 Predictably catastrophic.
 The AI-"enhanced" version introduces **brand new SQL injection vulnerabilities** on top of the existing ones.
 So we're not looking at one compromised host - we're looking at multiple shared hosts, each with identical fundamental vulnerabilities, some with additional AI-generated security holes.

+## Thoughts

+- "Order IDs tell stories in the AI based review systems - sometimes more than intended."

 ## What Should Happen Now

 **The Karvi Solutions restaurant ordering platform must be immediately shut down.**